qbleuse/AWS-SAMUEL/Documentation/Usage/Usage.md

 ```

-Then, [here](../../Source/Private/TestAWSGameInstance.cpp#L288) is an example of may look like the callback of join session, to afterwards connect to the server.
+Then, [here](../../Source/Private/TestAWSGameInstance.cpp#L288) is an example of may look like the callback of join session, to afterward connect to the server.

 ```cpp
 void UTestAWSGameInstance::TravelToJoinSession(FName sessionName, EOnJoinSessionCompleteResult::Type joinResult)